 Loading...

 Umbraco UI Builder is a commercial product.
-You can run an Umbraco UI Builder unrestricted locally without the need a license.
-Running Umbraco UI Builder on a public domain will display a warning banner in the backoffice and will limit usage to a single editable collection.
-To remove these restrictions, you'll need to have a valid license.
+You can use Umbraco UI Builder locally without a license.
+When running Umbraco UI Builder on a public domain the usage is limited to a single editable collection.
+To remove these restrictions, a valid license is required.

-Licenses are sold per backoffice domain and will also work on all subdomains.
-If you have alternative staging/qa environment domains, additional domains can be added to the license on request.
+Licenses are sold per backoffice domain and applies to all subdomains.
+If you have alternative staging/QA environment domains, additional domains can be added to the license on request.

-The licenses are not bound to a specific product version.
-They will work for all versions of the related product.
+The licenses are not tied to a specific product version.
+They work across all versions of the related product.

 and devdomain2.com